Mohamed Omar (mathematician)

 Mohamed Omar is a mathematician interested in combinatorics, and algebra.
-Omar is currently an Associate Professor of Mathematics and the Joseph B. Platt Chair in Effective Teaching at Harvey Mudd College.
+Omar is currently a Professor of Mathematics at York University.

 Early life and education

 Omar was born in Alexandria, Egypt to an Egyptian mother and an Ethiopian father, but was raised in Toronto, Canada.

 He attended the University of Waterloo, where he received a bachelor's double degree in pure mathematics and combinatorics & optimization in 2006, followed by a master's degree in combinatorics & optimization in 2007.
 Omar's master's thesis was titled "Combinatorial Approaches to the Jacobian Conjecture" and was advised by Ian P. Goulden.

 Omar then attended graduate school in the mathematics department at the University of California Davis.
 He completed his Ph.D. in mathematics in 2011.
 Omar's doctoral advisor was Jesús A. De Loera, and his dissertation was titled "Applications of Convex and Algebraic Geometry to Graphs and Polytopes".

 Career

 After completion of his doctorate, Omar became the Harry Bateman Research Instructor at the California Institute of Technology.
-In the fall of 2013 Omar moved to Harvey Mudd College and took a position as tenure track faculty in the mathematics department, where he has worked to this day.
+In the fall of 2013 Omar moved to Harvey Mudd College and took a position as tenure track faculty in the mathematics department.
+In 2023, Omar then moved to York University as a professor in the Department of Mathematics and Statistics.

 Beyond the classroom, Omar has been involved in numerous outreach efforts to promote diversity in Science, Technology, Engineering and Mathematics (STEM) fields, as well as mathematical enrichment for high school students.
 He has participated in the Bridge to Enter Advanced Mathematics (BEAM) program as an instructor.
 Omar has also served as faculty at the Canada/USA Mathcamp, and eventually served on the board of directors for the Mathematics Foundation of America, which organizes the camp.

 Omar's work in promoting diversity has been written about in Forbes Magazine, and he has been a guest on the Scientific American podcast "My Favorite Theorem".
-He also maintains a Youtube channel where he posts videos about advanced mathematical concepts as well as videos aimed at helping young students prepare for standardized tests.
+He also maintains a YouTube channel where he posts videos about advanced mathematical concepts as well as videos aimed at helping young students prepare for standardized tests.